 Click here to see a showcase of student internships that highlights the scope of what our undergraduate students have done, or click browse the gallery to start with the most recent entries.
-You can narrow your search using the list of categories, pull-down menu for particular semesters, or type anything into the search box.
+You can narrow your search using the list of categories, pull down the menu for particular semesters, or type anything into the search box.

 1) Because all of the text on this site was written by students, neither the Texas State University Anthropology Department nor the site of the student’s internship can vouch for the accuracy of any information.
 Particular facts may be out of date or in error, and solely reflect the understandings of the student author at the time the internship was completed.
 Posts are therefore intended to provide general information and a starting point for further inquiries.